Disclosure of Employer Recruitment Activities and Practices

 Student Reneges

 We encourage students to immediately release offers they do not plan to accept.
 Furthermore, any student reneging on an accepted offer is considered in serious breach of our recruiting policies and a poor reflection on Embry-Riddle Aeronautical University.
-If this situation occurs, please contact Career Services prior to taking any direct action with the student.
+If this situation occurs, please contact the Center for Career and Professional Development prior to taking any direct action with the student.
 The matter will receive immediate attention from our staff.

 Department of Justice Information